 Independent nonprofit firefighting corporations are separate corporations that contract with cities and towns to provide fire services.
-An independent nonprofit firefighting corporation must register with the Minnesota Secretary of State to become incorporated as a nonprofit corporation and must complete an annual renewal to maintain its nonprofit status.
-In addition, an independent nonprofit firefighting corporation may have annual reporting requirements with other government offices, such as the Minnesota Attorney General's Office, the Minnesota Department of Revenue, and the Internal Revenue Service.
+An independent nonprofit firefighting corporation must register with the Minnesota Secretary of State's Office to become incorporated as a nonprofit corporation and must complete an annual renewal to maintain its nonprofit status.
+In addition, an independent nonprofit firefighting corporation may have other annual reporting requirements with various government offices, including the Minnesota Attorney General's Office, the Minnesota Department of Revenue, and the Internal Revenue Service.